Reconstructing quantum theory from diagrammatic postulates

 \begin{definition}[Homogeneous cone] A convex cone $C$ is homogeneous if for every pair of vectors $s_1$, $s_2$ internal to $C$, there exists a cone automorphism $T$ such that $T(s_1)=s_2$. \end{definition}

-\begin{lemma} If in addition to the finite classical interface (Post.~\ref{post:ClassicalInterface}) the theory satisfies \emph{symmetric purification} (Post.~\ref{def:SymmetricPurification}) then the state cone is \emph{homogeneous} (Def.~\ref{def:Homogeneous}). \end{lemma} \proof We must show that, for any pair of internal states $s_1$ and $s_2$ there exists a cone automorphism $T$ such that $T(s_1)=s_2$.
-As $T$ is reversible this is equivalent to the statement that, there is a cone automorphism between a particular chosen internal state and any other.
+\begin{lemma} If, in addition to the finite classical interface (Post.~\ref{post:ClassicalInterface}), the theory satisfies \emph{symmetric purification} (Post.~\ref{post:SymmetricPurification}), and has a \emph{sharp-dagger} (Post.~\ref{post:SharpDagger}), then the state cone is \emph{homogeneous} (Def.~\ref{def:Homogeneous}). \end{lemma} \proof We must show that, for any pair of internal states $s_1$ and $s_2$, there exists a cone automorphism $T$ such that $T(s_1)=s_2$.
+As $T$ is reversible, this is equivalent to the statement that there is a cone automorphism between a particular chosen internal state and any other.
 For this proof we take the particular internal state to be the `discarding' state.
-We proceed in two steps, firstly, we show that there is a process that maps the discarding state to any other internal state, then secondly, we show that this map is surjective and so ---as it is linear by Lem.~\ref{lem:ConvexCones}--- is a cone automorphism.
+That the discarding state is internal follows from the fact that the dagger is linear, provides an isomorphism between the state and effect cones, and that the discarding effect is in the interior of the effect cone.
+This last point follows from the existence of causally compatible tomographic tests.
+We proceed in two steps: firstly, we show that for any internal state there exists a process that maps the discarding state to it; secondly, that this map is surjective on the cone and so ---being linear by Prop.~\ref{lem:ConvexCones}, and as the cones are finite-dimensional--- it is a cone automorphism.

 The first part is a simple corollary of symmetric purification.
-Consider an arbitrary internal state $s$, then its purification $S$ provides a map from the discarding state to $s$:
+Consider an arbitrary internal state $s$, then its purification $S$ provides a map from the states of $A$ to itself taking the discarding state to $s$:

-For the second part, we adapt \cite[Proposition 7]{chiribella2016quantum} to show that $S$ is surjective.
-Note that as $s$ is internal, then any state $a$ is in some decomposition of $s$:
+For the second part, we adapt \cite[Proposition 7]{chiribella2016quantum} to show that $S$ is surjective on the cone.Note that as $s$ is internal, then any state $a$ is in some decomposition of $s$:

 where $p\in(0,1)$.
 Therefore we can construct the following dilation $\sigma$ of $s$ where $

 }$ and $

 }$ are causal, perfectly distinguishable states of some system $B$\footnote{Note that we can take $B$ to be a classical bit to ensure that such states exist.}: